yunguan-wang/SPROD/README.md

-# QBRC-SPROD
+# SPROD
-SPROD: Spatial expression profiling de-noising
+SPROD: De-noising of Spatial Expression Profiling Data Based on Latent Graph Learning of in situ Position and Image Data